 In his final days, our family was able to put all of our attention to the only thing that mattered – him.
 Simply because he had planned ahead, put his wishes in writing and shared them with the people who loved him.

 Advance directive forms are fairly easy to fill out, but they vary from state to state.
 You’ll find links to forms for every state on the Caring Connections site, as well as more useful information about planning ahead.

-To learn more about Maine Law on Health Care Advance Directives and to download the forms, click here.
+Do a Google search to learn more about Maine Law on Health Care Advance Directives.

 About Advantage Home Care